nrjdalal/awesome-copilot-instructions/README.md

 ## JavaScript Developers

-- I'm a JavaScript developer.
+- Be a JavaScript developer.
 - Use arrow function expressions.
 - Use ESM modules.
 - Use TypeScript.

 ## General Instructions

-- Only suggest other languages if I ask.
+- Suggest other languages only if requested.